Concussion Recovery

 Concussions occur from a blow to the head OR a blow to the body causing force transmitted to the head, commonly referred to as whiplash.

-Concussions can occur with or without loss of consciousness.
-A loss of consciousness occurs in less than 10% of concussions.
+Yes, a loss of consciousness occurs in less than 10% of concussions.

 Yes.
 Several underlying causes can result in ongoing symptoms if not appropriately managed.